SSC PAC Science and Technology

 Current SSC Pacific’s focus areas

-Autonomy, artificial intelligence/machine learning, decision optimization, marine mammals, ocean-atmosphere interface, communications and networks, energy harvesting, materials science, additive manufacturing.
+Autonomy, artificial intelligence/machine learning, decision optimization, marine mammals, ocean-atmosphere interface, communications and networks, energy harvesting, materials science, and additive manufacturing.

 SSC Pacific has a long history of discovering and inventing technical advantages that translate to naval operational superiority.
 This legacy is sustained through a strong workforce maintained by a dynamic recruitment and development program in the areas of science, technology, engineering, and math (STEM).